grahameger/buoydata/README.md

 Modern TypeScript SDK for NOAA NDBC realtime buoy data.
 The library provides a fetch layer, parsing helpers, and typed models for standard meteorological measurements while still supporting arbitrary realtime2 data types.

+Reminder: No support or warranty is provided or expected.
+Use at your own risk.

 ## Installation

 ```bash